ssaiveena/Matlab_Borg_Training/README.md

 ## Matlab plugin
 - [BorgMOEA](https://github.com/BorgMOEA/BorgMOEA):
     - Serial - borg.c and borg.h
-- The Matlab plugin files are updated in the repository for getting runtime dynamics and checkpointing.
+- The MATLAB plugin files are updated in the repository for getting runtime dynamics and checkpointing.

 ## [BorgTraining](https://github.com/philip928lin/BorgTraining) repository
-I created a workflow using Borg in the `BorgTraining` repository.
-It contains the revised `borg.py` and pre-compiled `.so` files.
+I created a workflow using Borg in the [Matlab_Borg_Training](https://github.com/ssaiveena/Matlab_Borg_Training). repository.
+It contains the updated 'borg.m' and 'nativeborg.cpp' files.

-You will likely need to recompile the `.so` files for your machine, as I will show you below.
-The pre-compiled version is for the Hopper cluster at Cornell.
+The Borg MOEA plugin for Matlab will use the `mex` compiler to produce a "mex file".

 After clone the repo, install required package by
 ```